 This roundup of dream trips also takes you to Cuba and a few other emerging destinations where travel restrictions are loosening and the U.S. dollar goes a long way.

-Faroe Islands on top as the most appealing destination in the world.
-Rated ahead of the Azores, Lofoten and exotic islands such as Bermuda and Hawaii, the Faroe Islands received these remarks from the panel: “Lovely unspoiled islands – a delight to the traveller.”
-The islands earned high marks for preservation of nature, historic architecture and local pride.
+The Faroe Islands are on top of the most appealing destination in the world.
+Rated ahead of the Azores, Lofoten, and exotic islands such as Bermuda and Hawaii, the Faroe Islands received these remarks from the panel: “Lovely unspoiled islands – a delight to the traveler.”

 Visitor statistics show a 32 percent jump over the past few years, and Oman tour operators expect to see more growth with several recent new developments: the Opera House in Muscat, international standard golf courses, the Alila hotel opening, luxury catamaran boat trips, and luxury tented beach and desert camping.